I want to start my own YouTube channel. Do you have any tips?

 Tell me more about your aircraft?

-I used to fly G-CEIZ, a group non-equity PA28-161 share aircraft also based there.
+I used to fly G-CEIZ, a group non-equity PA28-161 share aircraft based at Biggin Hill.

 What is a basic service?